Prof Julia Cordero - Local and Systemic Functions of the Intestine in Health and Disease

 Work in our laboratory is devoted to deciphering the cellular and molecular mechanisms regulating ISC behaviour during tissue regeneration and tumourigenesis.
 We are also interested in understanding how the intestine interacts with other tissues and organs to maintain organismal balance and how these interactions are deregulated in intestinal diseases such as cancer or inflammation.
 We use the fruit fly Drosophila melanogaster as our primary in vivo research model system combined with suitable mammalian paradigms.

 Our research aims to identify mechanisms that could be used in translational efforts to restore intestinal regeneration as well as to prevent malignant transformation of the intestine and alleviate the systemic consequences of intestinal malfunction.

 2007.
 Ph.D. degree in the Molecular Cell Biology Program, Washington University School of Medicine.
 Saint Louis, MO, USA.
 Thesis Advisor: Dr. Ross L. Cagan

 1999: “Licenciada en Biología Molecular”, San Luis National University.
 San Luis, Argentina.

-2016-present: Senior Research Fellow, Institute of Cancer Sciences, University of Glasgow.
+2016-present: Senior Research Fellow, School of Cancer Sciences, University of Glasgow.

 2016-present: Honorary Group Leader, Cancer Research UK Beatson Institute, Glasgow.